 The wonders of the natural world, the stars in the night, the raindrops and the flowers and the waves in the ocean are considered transient phenomena and not worthy of a second look.
 Enjoying a sensory experience is disparaged as attachment to the senses.

-This is not my experience of Vipassana.
+This again is not my experience of Vipassana.
 Indeed, natural phenomena are transient but it is erroneous to confuse enjoyment with attachment or to suggest that the beauty of Nature is not worthy a second look.
-One enjoys, one appreciates (often more thoroughly as one is more present-minded) but one is equally aware that this enjoyment is temporary and will also pass.
+One observes, one enjoys, one appreciates (often more thoroughly as one is more present-minded) but one is equally aware that this enjoyment is temporary and will, in time, also pass.
 Everything in life is ephemeral and changing.

 But that fact that misinterpretations like this can be made by students suggests there is some confusion.

 Where is Nature in the Law of Nature?